Table of Contents

 The Settlement Agreement

-Your injury lawyer should thoroughly review any agreement drafted by the other party for inconsistencies or loopholes before you can sign it.
+Your injury lawyer should thoroughly review any agreement drafted by the other party for inconsistencies or loopholes before you sign it.
 Suppose that the liable party refuses to pay even after both sides have already signed the settlement agreement.
 The claimant can then sue them under contract law.

 The settlement agreement stage is where most injury claims come to an end.